Foreign Languages, German Concentration, M.A.T.

 Prerequisite: Approval of graduate coordinator.
 Independent study to address a problem or investigate an issue agreed upon by both student and instructor.
 May be repeated for a maximum of 9 credits.

-- Community College 0-6 credit hours
+- Language of concentration electives 0-6 credit hours

 - Third language proficiency 0-3 credit hours